 Building the site

 Throughout the design process we remained aware that Computational Cardiology would be building the site themselves, and frequently checked in with their in-house developer to make sure we weren’t designing anything that would be problematic for them.
 After the designs were complete we provided them with the assets they’d need to build the site, which they did using the service Webflow.
 That the final, developed version of the site (which can be seen here) is so faithful to our designs is a testament to both their developer’s skill and the robust functionality of Webflow!

 Driven by the need to have a compelling presence in place for the year-end graduate student application season, Last Call Media worked within a tight timeline to design a new logo and a distinctive and approachable visual experience that showcases the lab’s groundbreaking work with illustrations that were drawn by hand in-house.
-The project completed in two agile design sprints
+The project completed in two agile design sprints.

 Clinically speaking, our recent work with Worcester Polytechnic Institute is a testimony to Last Call Media’s approach to the initial project phases of Discovery, Strategy, and Information Architecture.
-That said, the most important part of this story is how our flexible and adaptable work process embraced by both the WPI and Last Call Media teams resulted in a process and a final outcome the meets WPI’s stakeholder needs.
+That said, the most important part of this story is how our flexible and adaptable work process embraced by both the WPI and Last Call Media teams resulted in a process and a final outcome that meets WPI’s stakeholder needs.
 Strong partnership-building was the goal from the outset, and it paid off in strong relationships and expectations satisfied.

-Last year, WPI embarked on a discovery and strategy phase with Last Call Media in order to
+Last year, WPI embarked on a Discovery and Strategy phase with Last Call Media in order to:

 Reduce technical debt and operating costs